mcoeur/node-easy-scraper/README.md

 # Node Easy Scraper

-A JSON Based web scraper.
+A JSON based web scraper.
 Feed it with a json configuration object and let it do the rest.